MojosBeans100/MS3-bike-hire/README.md

 ![Hire Form 1](assets/images/hire_form_1.JPG)
 ![Hire Form 2](assets/images/hire_form_2.JPG)

+The Google Form can be found <a href="https://docs.google.com/forms/d/e/1FAIpQLSf65gwDPHQ-m0Fo5ZylJY6MdEva9j5YLtU0maKbP4wvLUBw-Q/viewform" target="_blank" rel="noopener">here</a>.
+(Note: Right click on link to open a new tab).

 ## Google Sheets (for website owner)
 * The Google Sheets is the main library for data for the system.
 * It hosts a list of the bikes available, along with the sizes, price per day etc.
 * It also assigns each bike a 'bike index' which is frequently used in the system as a reference for each bike.
 * It also displays a basic calendar for the website owner to see calendar availablility, or update the available bikes list when bikes are sold, or new bikes bought in.

+The Google Sheet can be found <a href="#" target="_blank" rel="noopener">here</a>.
+(Note: Right click on link to open a new tab).

 <img src ="assets/images/bike_available.JPG">
 <img src ="assets/images/bike_calendar.JPG">